teaching-cognition/mindsandmachines/Grading.md

 1. Present a short (3-5 minute) summary of the assigned material (preferably in slide format), focusing on central themes, questions, and methods
 2. Synthesize the themes reflected in your classmates annotations and before-class reflections into 1-3 coherent themes and guide discussion on these themes during class by posing questions, moderating responses, and encouraging your classmates to think critically about the topic.
-3. Prepare an in-class activity for the group (you can choose when you want the class to engage in the activity, before or after), and encourage class to reflect on the activity and how it connects to the assigned materials for this week.
+3. Prepare an in-class activity for the group and encourage class to reflect on the activity and how it connects to the assigned materials for this week.
+You can choose when you want the class to engage in the activity before or after the discussion portion.
 You are encouraged to get in touch with me a week BEFORE you are leading discussion to brainstorm potential in-class activities.
 4. Summarize the in-class discussion.

 You will be responsible for making sure the summaries, discussion, and in-class activities are all completed during class time.
-For <strong>joint</strong> discussions, you are welcome to assign roles (e.g., one person summarizes, other person moderates discussion, etc.) for different components, or plan execute different components together as a team.
+For <strong>joint</strong> discussions, you are welcome to assign roles (e.g., one person summarizes, other person moderates discussion, etc.) for different components, or plan and execute different components together as a team.

 ## Final project